An introduction to Coxeter polyhedra: Non-obtuse polyhedra

 \begin{teo} Every non-obtuse polyhedron in $\matS^n$ is a simplex.
 Every non-obtuse polyhedron in $\matR^n$ is a product of simplexes. \end{teo} \begin{proof} Let $G$ be the Gram matrix of a non-obtuse polyhedron $P$ in $\matS^n$ or $\matR^n$.
 By Exercises \ref{join:ex} and \ref{G:ex} we may suppose that $G$ is indecomposable.
 Therefore $G=I-B$ for some indecomposable $B\geq 0$.
 By the Perron -- Frobenius Theorem the matrix $B$ has a largest simple positive eigenvalue $\lambda>0$ with positive eigenvector $v>0$.
 Therefore $G$ has a lowest simple eigenvalue $1-\lambda$ with the same eigenvector $v>0$.

 The signature of $G$ is either $(n,0,k-n)$ or $(n+1,0,k-n-1)$ depending on whether we work in $\matR^n$ or $\matS^n$.
-Since the lowest eigenvalue of $G$ is simple, we either get $(n,0,0), (n,0,1),$ or $(n+1,0,0)$, $(n+1,0,1)$ respectively.
+Since the lowest eigenvalue of $G$ is simple, the signature is one of these: $(n,0,0), (n,0,1)$, $(n+1,0,0)$, or $(n+1,0,1)$.
 By Exercise \ref{simplex:ex} the first case is excluded, and the second and third cases yield a simplex.
 In the fourth case we would have $\lambda = 1$ and $Gv=0$, which gives a dependence relation for the columns of $G$ with positive coefficients.
 Since they generate $\matR^{n+1}$, the same relation holds for the normal vectors of the facets of $P$, a contradiction, since the scalar product of each such vector with any fixed interior point of $P$ is negative. \end{proof}

-The only non-obtuse polyhedra in $\matR^3$ are those shown in Figure \ref{nonobtuse3:fig}.
+The only non-obtuse polygons in $\matR^2$ are the non-obtuse triangles and the rectangles.
+The only non-obtuse polyhedra in $\matR^3$ are those shown in Figure \ref{nonobtuse3:fig}, that are a tetrahedron with non-obtuse dihedral angles, a rectangular prism with non-obtuse base triangles, and a rectangular parallelepiped.
 We will encounter many more types of non-obtuse polyhedra in the hyperbolic space $\matH^n$.